vjetten/openlisem/README.txt

 1) The openLISEM model
 ======================

-This is the spatial runoff, flooding and erosion model openLISEM.
+This is the event based spatial runoff and erosion model openLISEM.
 Thank you for downloading. openLISEM simulates the spatial dynamics of surface runoff and erosion for catchments of 1 ha to 500 km2.
 It is based on the LISEM model that is available here: www.itc.nl/lisem.
 Details about the theory and dataset for